20 Year Term Life Insurance…. Pretty hot stuff.

 Remember that the peace of mind comes from making sure you are properly insured.
 Never under insure.
 Debts you may have can still take a serious toll on the family as the policy death benefits may be not be adequate.

 My recommendation… do not buy a policy that does not have a conversion option built into it.
 Even if an alternative is a few bucks cheaper.
-Conversion options a very important benefit.
+Conversion options are a very important benefit.
 Any term life insurance policy we recommend is going to have a conversion option included in the policy.

 The Downside of 20 Year Term Life Insurance